mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 Here, every data generating process is built as a `pymc3` model, a random variable that can be thought of as a template of an employee-to-outcome instance.
 The model defines the existence and the true magnitude of every effect, so causal analysis results can be compared to the "ground truth".

 With a discriminatory process, promotion rates should be lower for BAME employees even when holding the business unit constant.
-To double check this, let's emulates a direct effect using another model.
+To double check this, let's emulate a direct effect using another model.

 <p id="model2"></p>
 [source](https://dev.azure.com/mkiffel/personal-blog/_git/personal-blog?path=/blog-mediator/blog_mediation/model.py&version=GBmain-mediation&line=35&lineEnd=36&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents)